 Last updated on July 22, 2023, at 11:03 am Parent Meeting – Mandatory for All Parents Come meet the coaches and parent volunteers and get all the info you need for the upcoming season.
 Date: Tuesday, August 22, 2023 Location: MPR 7:00 pm to 7:30 pm for returning parents who Read more…

-Team Night at Road Runner Sports Tuesday, June 25 and Sept 3, 2019 at 6:00 pm to 8:00 pm RRS – 24291 Avenida de la Carlota, Suite P-5, Laguna Hills, CA 92653 RRS Team Night Flyer Go and get fitted by the experts… best insurance policy to prevent injuries.
-Remember Read more…
+Team Day at Road Runner Sports Wednesday, August 23, 2023 – 4 pm to 8 pm RRS – 24291 Avenida de la Carlota, Suite P-5, Laguna Hills, CA 92653 Team Night Fyler RRS 23 Go and get fitted by the experts… the best insurance policy to prevent injuries.
+Remember to Read more…

 SAT & ACT Test Dates SAT/ACT are important tests required by many 4 year universities.
 At ETCC, as the highest GPA sports team on campus year after year, we take academics very seriously.
 We also know how important some invitationals can be to your future.
 Please schedule your Read more…